aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docm-to-xltx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOCM to XLTX?</h2>

-For a Python developer, who is trying to add a DOCM to XLTX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+Converting a DOCM file to XLTX format is beneficial for a Python developer as it allows them to add a feature within their application to convert DOCM files to XLTX.
+This feature can be used to automate the conversion process and save time and effort.

+<h2>How Aspose.Total Helps for DOCM to XLTX Conversion?</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOCM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing with different formats.
+It helps to convert DOCM to XLTX in two steps.
+Firstly, Aspose.Words for Python via .NET API is used to convert DOCM file to HTML.
+After that, Aspose.Cells for Python via .NET API is used to save the created HTML into the desired Microsoft Excel format.
+This process is simple and efficient and helps to automate the conversion process.

 {{% /blocks/products/pf/feature-page-summary %}}